aphid/OSint/README.md

 hearing-things
 ==============

-Scraping and Analysis tools for U.S. Senate (and eventually House) hearing videos and associated metadata
+Scraping and Analysis tools for U.S. Senate (and eventually House) Committee hearing videos and associated metadata

 hearing-things is built primarily using SlimerJS, a (mostly) headless Gecko-based browser similar to PhantomJS.